syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ## Cancel the editing for specific cell or column at run time

 The `DataGridSource.onCellBeginEdit` will call every time before when `CurrentCell` enter into the edit mode.
-Based on the return value `DataGridSource.buidEditWidget` will call.
+Based on the return value `DataGridSource.buildEditWidget` will call.
 By default the return type is `true`.

 {% tabs %}
 {% highlight dart %}